macOS Ventura 13 privacy guide

 Controls & Settings guide

-macOS Venntura 13 is the operating system used for Apply Macs.
-You can set up content and privacy restrictions in Screen Time on Mac to manage what your child has access to from web content to what apps they can download and more.
+In 2022, Apple released macOS Venntura 13 as the updated operating system for Apple Macs.
+Set up content and privacy restrictions in Screen Time on Mac to manage what your child can access and download.
 You can also use the Privacy and Security settings in the operating system to manage more options.
-Find out how to apply these settings to help protect your child’s data and keep them safe online.

 What do I need?